What are anal fistulas?

 - How intensively are they pronounced?

-- Do the complaints improve in between or do they persist continuously?
+- Do the symptoms improve from time to time or do they persist?

-- Do you have any known diseases? e.g. inflammatory bowel disease, HIV, infections, cancer
+- Do you have any known diseases? e.g. chronic inflammatory bowel disease, HIV, infections, cancer

-- Lifestyle: How do you eat and how much do you exercise?
+- Lifestyle: What do you eat and how much do you exercise?
 Are you a smoker?
 How much alcohol do you drink?

-- Previous surgeries: Have you ever had surgery in the anal region or have you had any diseases in this area?
-If so, which ones?
+- Previous operations: Have you ever had surgery in the anal region or have you had diseases in this area?
+If so, which one?

-From your answers, doctors can usually already draw conclusions as to whether it could be an anal fistula.
+Doctors can usually draw conclusions from your answers as to whether it could be an anal fistula.

 State-of-the-art diagnostics and treatment